 Two articles I read in the Time magazine are what inspired this thought.
-One was about all rights being suspended in Nepal – including the right to express what you think, the right to criticize the government, and the right to privacy.
-I wondered: could I survive in such a situation?
+One was about all rights being suspended in Nepal – including the right to express what you think, the right to criticise the government, and the right to privacy.
+I wondered: Could I survive in such a situation?
 The second article referred to Shanghai’s mostly Western businessmen in the nineteenth century – all the wheeling and dealing, greasing of palms, etcetera.
-Again I wondered: could I survive in that kind of world?
+Again I wondered: Could I survive in that kind of world?

 Do these uncertainties really have any value, or are they just interesting speculations?